yarin177/FFT-Project/README.md

 To build the project with CMake run the following lines from the NeuralNetwork folder Terminal:

     cd build
-    cmake ..
+    cmake .. && make
-    cd ..
-    cmake --build build
-After building we can run the program by running:

-    ./build/main
+If you didn't get any building errors you should be fine running the main file:

+    ./main

+This program will create and train a new model with the files we generated earlier, it will save that model in a `Model.txt` file inside the NeuralNetwork folder.

 # Spectrogram Installation